Table of Contents

-International banking is one of the most challenging elements of day to day expat finance.
-Especially when you first arrive in a new destination.
-There are four approaches to take when it comes to day to day finance:
+International banking is one of the most challenging elements of day-to-day expat finance, especially when you first arrive in a new destination.
+There are four approaches to take when it comes to day-to-day finance as an expat:

 Use your bank account from home: this is the most expensive option as currency exchange rates and money transfer fees may make it expensive.